ricber/digital-agriculture-datasets/README.md

 ## Contributing
 Contributions are very welcome! 🚜🌱
 If you know of additional datasets, tools, or surveys that fit into this list, please feel free to open an issue or submit a pull request.
-Just make sure to provide a short description and a valid link so that the resource can be easily integrated.
+Just make sure to include a short description with the dataset size (number of samples, number of labels, etc.), the types of data, and a valid link so the resource can be easily integrated.